gwitchel/cs124-lab2/design/deisgn.md

    2.7. if user A shares a list propagated with tasks with user B, user B can create, delete, and edit all of those tasks.
    2.8.
 Shared lists will appear secondary on the navbar and will appear a different color than lists that the user owns.
    2.9.
 If user A shares a list with user B, user B does not need to accept or decline it.
 The accept of decline would just come in the form of them choosing to keep or remove themselves from the list of people the list is shared with.
+   2.10 A user cannot share a list with themselves.

 3. we decided to show the sharing bar as a dialogue which opens when the user clicks "share list" in the menu bar (this is only displayed if the user is the owner of the list).
 From there the user can enter an email into a text input, and share with the email by pressing "enter" or the small plus button on the right.